lucetre/hexo-github-io/source/about/index.md

 > _"Baby, keep on developing like you ain't got a choice."_

-Site Reliability Engineer at Moloco with a background in B.S. degrees in Computer Science and Entrepreneurship as an interdisciplinary major from Seoul National University.
-Adept in engineering (Backend & DevOps) and business development, with a keen interest in exploring emerging technologies and actively engaging in discussions with others.
+Software Engineer at Moloco.
+Interested in engineering (Backend & DevOps) and business development, with a keen interest in exploring emerging technologies and actively participating in discussions with others.

 - [Curriculum Vitae](/cv_sangjun.pdf)